Chances are that if you’re on an Iceland family holiday then you’re going to be visiting Reykjavik with kids.

 Hallsgrimkirkja is made of concrete and has a rather austere look about it, however it’s easy to see where the inspiration for its design came from: the black basalt columns found around Iceland’s coast run up its sides.

 Standing proudly in front of Hallgrimkirkja is a statue of Leifur Eiriksson, now widely believed to be the first European to discover the Americas, 500 years before Columbus.
 There’s plenty more information about Leifur and his family to be found around Iceland which provides a great educational opportunity for kids.
+You can read more about Leifur and his family’s incredible journeys in this post.

 Inside, the church is modern and welcoming.
 The organ is amazing – it’s huge!
 We took a rest here for a few minutes, before the husband took the kids outside to play and I went up the tower to take in the view.
 It can take a while to get up the tower as the lift is ancient, slow and only holds 6 people at a time.
 The views are lovely; you can take in the cheerful colours of Reykjavik’s houses and see right across the bay.
 In really good weather you can even see glaciers far away on the west coast.